 AIS Mental Health Team

-Your first point of call when connecting in with the MHRN, our qualified psychologist will discuss your concerns and circumstances and then, they will connect you (or the person you are referring) to the most suitable psychologist or mental health clinician on the network
+During your initial contact with the AIS Mental Health Team, one of our qualified mental health clinicians will discuss your current concerns and circumstances, and provide you with information on the MHRN.
+From there, they will connect you [or the person you are referring] to the most suitable psychologist or mental health clinician on the network.

 AIS Clinician and Mental Health Manager